 Beit Natan’s Support Groups enable cancer patients and their families to move from a state of emotional torpor and fear to one of determination and hope.

-Beit Natan offers four types of Support Groups: for the newly diagnosed, those in treatment, those with metastasized breast cancer and for couples, in which one spouse has cancer.
+Beit Natan's Support Groups are geared for the newly diagnosed, those in treatment and those with metastasized breast cancer.
 Sensitive, professional social workers act as facilitators during the 10 session weekly groups.
 The groups are intentionally kept small -- no more than 12 participants in each -- and all sessions remain confidential.

 Often support group members continue the strong relationship outside the ‘formal’ Beit Natan framework, visiting at home and during hospital stays, and maintaining steady phone contact.